renaissance-publishing/renaissance/content/chapters/15-character-creation-and-advancement.md

       - no more than 50 ranks in a skill
       - no aptitudes higher than 35 or lower than 5
-      - at least 150 CP spent on skills with the *combat* tag
+      - at least 100 CP spent on skills with the *combat* tag
+      - at least 100 CP spent on skills with the *knowledge* tag
-      - at least 200 CP spent on skills that don't have the *combat* tag
+      - ~~at least 200 CP spent on skills that don't have the *combat* tag~~

 Wealth Levels: